cat2gether/.github/profile/README.md

 > [!NOTE]
 > We don’t plan to make the backend open-source due to potential security risks.

+### Catary (Canary) Version

+1. We're allowing users to access our Canary version of cat2gether [available here](https://cat2gether.qzz.io/).
+2. After getting access to the Catary version, you’ll be able to use our unpublished and in-development features before anyone else.
+3. We don't guarantee that all features from the Catary version will be included in the release version.
+4. We review each Catary access request individually.
+After gaining access, you can invite up to 5 people to the Catary version without review of their invitations.

 ### Contributing

 We are building this community together and we are open for new ideas.
 Contact us via [contact@cat2gether.com](mailto:contact@cat2gether.com) or submit a pull request!